 Obtaining and maintaining a patent portfolio entails significant expense and resources.
 Part of the expense includes periodic maintenance fees, renewal fees, annuity fees and various other governmental fees associated with patents and patent applications due in several stages over the lifetime of patents and patent applications.
 The USPTO and various non-U.S. government agencies require compliance with several procedural, documentary, fee payment, and other similar provisions during the patent application process.
 We may or may not choose to pursue or maintain protection for particular inventions.
-In addition, there are situations in which failure to make certain payments or noncompliance with certain requirements in the patent process can result in abandonment or lapse of a patent or patent application, resulting in partial or complete loss of patent rights in the relevant jurisdiction.
-If we choose to forego patent protection or allow a patent application or patent to lapse purposefully or inadvertently, our competitive position could suffer.
+In addition, there are situations in which failure to make certain payments or noncompliance with certain requirements in the patent process can result in abandonment or lapse of a patent or patent application or patent to lapse purposefully or inadvertently, our competitive position could suffer.
 In such an event, potential competitors might be able to enter the market with similar or identical products and solutions.
 If we fail to obtain, maintain, protect or enforce our intellectual property rights successfully, our competitive position could suffer.
 Any of the foregoing could materially harm our business, prospects, financial condition and results of operations.